-Thus these costs do not depend on the investor's trading strategy $X$ and are therefore neglected in the sequel (we refer to Remark 2.2 in \cite{ackermann2020cadlag} for a more detailed discussion in the case $\xi=0$).
+Thus, these costs do not depend on the investor's trading strategy $X$ and are therefore neglected in the sequel (we refer to Remark 2.2 in \cite{ackermann2020cadlag} for a more detailed discussion in the case $\xi=0$).
 The deviation process $D^X$ associated to $X$ is given by \eqref{eq:deviationdyndR_intro}.
 Informally speaking, we see from \eqref{eq:deviationdyndR_intro} that a trade of size $dX_s$ at time $s\in [t,T]$ impacts $D^X$ by $\gamma_s dX_s$.
-So the factor $\gamma_s$ determines how strongly the price reacts to trades and the process $\gamma$ is therefore called the \emph{price impact process}.
+So, the factor $\gamma_s$ determines how strongly the price reacts to trades, and the process $\gamma$ is therefore called the \emph{price impact process}.
 In particular, the fact that $\gamma$ is nonnegative entails that a buy trade $dX_s>0$ leads to higher prices whereas a sell trade $dX_s<0$ leads to smaller prices.
 The second component $-D^X_sdR_s$ in the dynamics \eqref{eq:deviationdyndR_intro} describes the behavior of $D^X$ when the investor is not trading.
 Typically, it is assumed that $R$ is an increasing process such that in the absence of trades $D^X$ is reverting to $0$ with relative rate $dR_s$.
 Therefore, $R$ is called the \emph{resilience process}.
 We refer to \cite{ackermann2021negativeresilience} for a discussion of the effects of ``negative'' resilience, where $R$ might also be decreasing.
-We highlight that in the present paper we allow $R$ to have a diffusive part as well, which has to our knowledge not yet been discussed in the literature.
+We highlight that in the present paper we allow $R$ to have a diffusive part.
 In summary, we note that the deviation prior to a trade of the investor at time $s\in [t,T]$ is given by $D^X_{s-}$ whereas it is equal to $D^X_s=D^X_{s-}+\gamma_s \Delta X_s$ afterwards.